 As no delegation takes place, the legal entity fulfilling the Entitled Party-role also fulfils the Service Consumer-role.

-Note that an Identity Broker is introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorization Registry(s).
-This is optional and useful in situations with several Identity Providers and/or Authorization Registries.
+Note that an Identity Broker can be introduced to broker the relation between the Service Provider and the Identity Provider(s).
+This is optional and useful in situations with several Identity Providers.